a life less conventional

 Read along as I navigate the joy, freedom and fuckery that is a life less conventional, trying to carve out a new way of living, while also learning to truly understand myself, my brain and my disorderly emotions.

 Half-cooked thoughts & epiphanies, what's not to hate?
+Let's see if anyone can relate.

 If any of this absolute drivel rings true to you then I’d love to hear from you.